Bowline: History

-The bowline's name has an earlier meaning, dating to the age of sail.
+The bowline's name has an earlier meaning, dating to the Age of Sail.
 On a square-rigged ship, a bowline (sometimes spelled as two words, bow line) is a rope that holds the edge of a square sail towards the bow of the ship and into the wind, preventing it from being taken aback.
 A ship is said to be on a "taut bowline" when these lines are made as taut as possible in order to sail close-hauled to the wind.

 The bowline knot is thought to have been first mentioned in John Smith's 1627 work A Sea Grammar under the name Boling knot.
 Smith considered the knot to be strong and secure, saying, "The Boling knot is also so firmly made and fastened by the bridles into the cringles of the sails, they will break, or the sail split before it will slip."
 (Note: The orthography of this quote has been modernized for clarity.)

-Another possible finding was discovered on the rigging of the Ancient Egyptian Pharaoh Khufu's solar ship during an excavation in 1954.
+Another possible finding was discovered on the rigging of the Ancient Egyptian Pharaoh Khufu's solar ship (26th century B.C.) during an excavation in 1954.